<HOME

 after which I enabled the service with systemctl enable powerbutton.service.

 Now I don't have to plug in a power supply just to get a network screenshot from one of my oscilloscopes, and I don't have to ssh into the Pi just to cleanly shut it down afterwards.
 Just reach over and press the power button, as it should be! :) Of course if there's a power outage while the Pi is shut down, it will boot up immediately when power returns.
 That's how the Pi works, so this simple "software" power button (not even a power switch, mind you) does not completely mimic, say, a desktop PC's power button.
 But designing an actual power switching circuit just doesn't seem worth the trouble.
-(I hear the Pi 5 has an actual "real" power button, but isn't that machine just needlessly and wastefully overpowered for this purpose...?)
+(The Pi 5 has an actual "real" power button, but isn't that machine just needlessly and wastefully overpowered for this purpose...?)

 Thanks